PhilJay/philjay.cc/README.md

     ```npm run deploy```
     * This will deploy your app and make it available using the homepage url provided in the previous step.
     * This will also create a `gh-pages` branch that contains the built app code (reflecting the deployed React app), the master branch should contain the source code for development.

+4. Be patient.
+It may take a couple of minutes after the `npm run deploy` command has finished before your page becomes available publicly.